Euler-Korteweg vortices: A fluid-mechanical analogue to the Schr\"odinger and Klein-Gordon equations: The uncertainty principle

 \section{The uncertainty principle}

-Heisenberg’s uncertainty principle\cite{heisenberg1927} is one of the fundamental concepts in quantum mechanics, but it can be extended to classical systems.
+Heisenberg’s uncertainty principle\cite{heisenberg1927} is one of the fundamental concepts in quantum mechanics, but it can also be applied to classical systems.
 Let us construct a kinetic wave-packet of sorts, by superimposing many plane wave ansatzes around a given wavenumber, to construct a sharply defined ‘particle’.
-We would from the fluid perspective not really construct the particle itself, but a wave-packet of kinetic waves emanating from the particle-vortex in drift.
+Note that while the underlying near-core vortex dynamics remain non-linear, the principle of linear superposition is applied here only to the drift waves associated with the moving vortex.
+In this sense, the wave packet does not construct the vortex core itself, but localizes a particle-like excitation of the vortex drift-waves.

 Taking the kinetic wavefunction:

 At \(t = 0\) we expand in wavenumber \(k = mv/\hbar\):

 Where \(\phi(k)\) is the Fourier transform of \(\psi\):